 This statement is uploaded by the student when the internship application is submitted.
-We then contact the internor to confirm the arrangements described in the statement.
+The department will then contact the internor to confirm the arrangements described in the statement.

 3. Deadline for Approval

 The deadline for approval of a computer science internship for the fall or spring semester is two weeks after the start of that semester.
 The deadline for a summer internship is the last day of the first week of the first term of the summer semester.

 4. Responsibilities of Student Intern

 The student intern must:

 - Submit all required reports to the internship coordinator on a schedule announced each semester by the internship coordinator

 - Participate in a mandatory oral presentation.
 If the internship is completed in the summer, the oral presentation must be given during the following fall semester.

 - Inform the coordinator promptly whenever there is any difficulty in the internship

 5. Responsibilities of the Internship Coordinator

 The coordinator will:

 - have contact with the internor before the internship and again after the internship is completed

 - read, comment on and promptly evaluate reports

 6. Responsibilities of the Interning Organization